Many in the farming community are aware of pending litigation involving the Syngenta corn seed products, AgriSure, Viptera and Duracade.

 According to the USDA, 20 percent of American corn is exported, and China is the leading importer.
 In August of 2011, the National Grain and Feed Association (NGFA) and the National Agricultural Export Grain Association issued a joint statement condemning Syngenta for selling MIR 162 before assuring its acceptance in foreign markets.
 The NGFA noted that exports of corn to China dropped by approximately 85 percent, and that farmers had suffered losses in excess of $1.14 billion as a result of the Viptera and Duracade seed corns which contained the MIR 162 strain.
 The NGFA further estimates that losses for the coming season could total as much as $3.4 billion due to large portions of the U.S. corn supply being contaminated through cross-pollination in the fields and consolidation of corn crops in grain elevators.

 In August of 2016, the date to join the lawsuit against Syngenta was extended by two years.
-Since Syngenta’s conduct in the case caused a cross contamination that impacted the entirety of the corn market, not just the growers who used the Syngenta products, all farmers are eligible to participate in the litigation, whether they planted a Syngenta product or not.
+Since Syngenta’s conduct in the case caused cross-contamination that impacted the entirety of the corn market, not just the growers who used the Syngenta products, all farmers are eligible to participate in the litigation, whether they planted a Syngenta product or not.